How I Became an Artist

 Artist Profile

-considers oil painting his first love, but also enjoys watercolors, as well as pastels, print-making, and pen and ink.
-He has
+painting his first love, but also enjoys watercolors, as well as various other mediums, including drawing and printmaking.
+He has studied

-studied at the Museum School of the Museum of Fine Arts in Boston, Massachusetts; the DeCordova Museum School in
+at the Museum School of the Museum of Fine Arts in Boston, Massachusetts; the DeCordova Museum School in Lincoln, Massachusetts;

-Since moving to Rhode Island in 2002, Mr. Masten has taken workshops taught by a number of the area’s artists, including
+Since moving to Rhode Island in 2002, Mr. Masten has studied with a number of the area’s artists, including Mildred Kelleher, Al

-Mildred Kelleher, Al Albrektson, Allen Johnson, Sam Rouslin, Richard Grosvenor, Carole Berren, Anthony Thomaselli, Richard
+Albrektson, Allen Johnson, Sam Rouslin, Richard Grosvenor, Carole Berren, Anthony Tomaselli, Richard Harrington, Joan Boghossian,

-pleasant hours in their company attempting to capture the memorable places of New England.
-He also acknowledges other
+several plen air painting groups, spending many pleasant hours attempting to capture the memorable places of New England.

-contemporary artists--notably Eric Weingardt, Charles Reid, Richard Schmid, William Thon and David Aldridge--as significant
+Additionally, he acknowledges other contemporary artists--notably Eric Weingardt, Charles Reid, Richard Schmid, William Thon, and

-shown his work in numerous juried shows and exhibitions at these organizations, as well as at the DeCordova Museum, the
+has shown his work in numerous juried shows and exhibitions at these organizations, as well as at the DeCordova Museum, The

 Craig Masten Artist Resume